DougHennig/SFMail/README.md

 * cUser: The user name for the mail server (SMTP only).

+* lUseHTML: .T. to send the email as HTML or .F. to use plain text.
+It defaults to .F. but is automatically set to .T. if you set cBody to a value containing both "<" and ">".
+You can set it back to .F. if desired before calling Send.

 * lUseMAPI: .T. to use MAPI or .F. (the default) to use SMTP.
 SFMail uses Craig Boyd's <a href="https://www.sweetpotatosoftware.com/blog/index.php/2007/06/09/updated-visual-foxpro-extended-mapi-fll/" target="_blank">VFPExMAPI.fll</a> if this property is .T.

 * nSecurityOptions: The SecureSocketOptions value to use; see the <a href="http://www.mimekit.net/docs/html/T_MailKit_Security_SecureSocketOptions.htm" target="_blank">MailKit documentation</a> for the values) (SMTP only).
 The default is 1 (Auto), which I find works best for most servers.